top of page

 If your organization lacks a business continuity plan, the most dangerous thing you can do is assume you don't need one.

 Begin by identifying your most critical business functions.
 Assess what would happen if they became unavailable for a day, a week, or a month.
-Don't forget to include third-party vendors, suppliers, and service providers in your plan, as their failures can disrupt your operations just as severely as your own.
+Don't forget to include third-party vendors, suppliers, and service providers in your plan.
+Their failures can disrupt your operations just as severely as your own.
 Even basic measures like cloud backups in multiple locations, documented processes, alternative supplier contacts, and an emergency communication tree provide significantly more protection than nothing.

 The companies and scenarios are provided as examples to support learning.
 The insights and statistics are grounded in real-world business continuity challenges faced by organizations across industries.